prometheus-operator/prometheus-operator/Documentation/user-guides/webhook.md

 ### `/admission-prometheusrules/mutate`

-The endpoint `/admission-prometheusrules/mutate` ensures that integers and boolean yaml data elements are coerced into strings.
+The endpoint `/admission-prometheusrules/mutate` mutates `PrometheusRule` objects so that integers and boolean yaml data elements are coerced into strings.

 The following example deploys the mutating admission webhook: